-It's been 9 months that all live events have been cancelled and venues are closed.
+We are approaching a full year since all live events have been cancelled and venues closed.
 Toronto Arts Council has missed seeing everyone in the community.
-Please come join TAC Theatre and Dance program managers, Elahe Marjovi and Catalina Fellay-Dunbar to touch base and to have a conversation about TAC's Theatre and Dance programs.
+Please come join TAC Theatre and Dance program managers, Elahe Marjovi and Catalina Fellay-Dunbar in this FREE event to touch base and to have a conversation about TAC's Theatre and Dance programs.

 About Elahe Marjovi